Making Math More Human: Meaningful Math Lesson Plan About Self, Others & Our World

 As the group solves each math situation together, you might ask the group a big zoom out question to weave all of this math together: “As we engage with each of these math situations, are we seeing any similarities?
 Any group level math or community-level math that we think could be another interesting math situation to design and solve together?
 And how might this math connect with the math in the life of ____ from the story we read and watched earlier?”

-KEEP LEARNING AT HOME (OR IN OUR NEXT LESSON TOGETHER):
+KEEP LEARNING MEANINGFUL MATH AT HOME (OR IN OUR NEXT LESSON TOGETHER):

 What is something that is really meaningful to you?
 A challenge you want to address?
 A social issue you care about deeply?
 An aspect of your life or something in our classroom you want to improve?
 Something in our community?
 In our world?

 Teaching math doesn’t have to be prescriptive and rote.
-Every time we teach math, we can find new ways to make it more meaningful and real-world for all of us.
-This SEL and math lesson plan exists to help us teach math in a meaningful, holistic, and deep way.
+Every time we teach mindful math, we can find new ways to make math more meaningful and real-world for all of us.
+Our meaningful math curriculum and lesson plan exists to help us teach mindful math in a human way.

-If teaching math in a more meaningful way is your priority, why not bring that teaching to life with stories that inspire and encourage empathy across all lines of difference?
+If teaching meaningful math is a priority for you, why not bring that teaching to life with stories that inspire and encourage empathy across all lines of difference?
 Across all borders?

 That’s what Better World Ed Learning Journeys are all about.
 Helping us love learning about self, others, and our world.
 Helping us learn to love self, others, and our world.
 Learning compassion.
 Learning to be mindful leaders reweaving a peaceful, equitable, and just world.